This Step: Get a Drivers License

 Get a Drivers License in New York

-Teens younger than 18 must have six months of valid permit status from the date of issue to the day you take your road test.
-The six-month rule doesn't apply if you are age 17, have completed driver education and can provide a form MV-285 Driver Education Certificate.
+Teens younger than 18 years old must have 6 months of valid permit status from the date of issue to the day you take your road test.
+The rule doesn't apply if you are 17 years old, have completed driver education and can provide a form MV-285 Driver Education Certificate.

 A) Make an Appointment

 Make an appointment online or by phone to get your driver's license.
 Be prepared to provide info from your learner permit and form MV-278 or MV-285.
 You must also pay a fee to take the test when you schedule.
 Lastly, know the ZIP code of the area you want to test in.
 Once you book your road test appointment, note the site, date, time and directions for test day.

 B) Take the Road Test

 During your visit to the NY DMV, you must provide: